 DTB has a long-standing history with the plumbing industry.
-We are one of only a handful of US independent test labs certified with the Canadian Standards Association (CSA) for plumbing fixtures and components, as well as the International Association of Plumbing and Mechanical Officials (IAPMO) for multiple tests.
+We are accepted as a Manufacturer In-House Testing Laboratory by the International Association of Plumbing and Mechanical Officials (IAPMO) for multiple tests.

 We have dedicated facilities that provide automated life cycle testing under real-world conditions.
 Commercial and residential applications, as well as industrial components, all require their own unique levels of reliability and performance.
 Whether you need to evaluate ambient cycling, pressure, water hammer tests, or even temperature effects, we have the expertise to assist you with a test design that is appropriate for your product.